kemapak/blog/code-review/topics/exception-and-error-handling.md

 }
 ```

-## [ERR3] Use good, understandable error messages avoid using error codes.
+## [ERR4] Use good, understandable error messages avoid using error codes.

+"Create informative error messages and pass them along with your exceptions.
+Mention the operation that failed and the type of failure.
+If you are logging in your application, pass along enough information to be able
+to log the error in your catch."
+[1](#cite01)

 Your error messages should be understandable, and help the developer to isolate the issue.
 Avoid using
 generic and cryptic messages.